mitraboga/SmartAttend/README.md

 - Stores records for departments, programs, sections, courses, and offerings
 - Supports role-based access for admins and faculty
 - Opens attendance only for specific class sessions
-- Verifies attendance using claimed roll number plus face scan
+- Verifies attendance using the claimed roll number plus face scan
 - Uses a CNN-based liveness model to reject spoof attempts
 - Logs official attendance and separate verification attempts
 - Creates reviewable exceptions for mismatches and suspicious scans